Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version)

-According to their definition in \eqref{eq_Usdef}, the measurement matrices $\bPhi^{(\ss)}$ are constructed by selecting those $|\Pils| \!=\! \QQ$ rows of the scaled unitary matrix $\sqrt{\frac{\JD}{\Pil}} \, \UU$ that correspond to the pilot positions $\mu_q^{(\ss)}\rmv\!\in\rmv \Pils\rmv$.
-Therefore, to be consistent with the construction of measurement matrices described in Section \ref{sub-sec:GCS}, we choose these rows---or, in other words, the pilot positions $\mu_q^{(\ss)}\rmv$---uniformly at random from the subsampled grid $\mathcal{G}$.
-More precisely, we first choose a subset of $\mathcal{G}$ of size $\NT \QQ$ uniformly at random, and then we partition it into $\NT$ pairwise disjoint sets $\Pilsettra$, $\ss \in \{1,\dots,\NT\}$ of equal size $\QQ$.
-This construction differs from the construction of measurement matrices explained in Section \ref{sub-sec:GCS} in that here the pilot sets $\Pilsettra$ (i.e. the rows of the unitary matrix $\sqrt{\frac{\JD}{\Pil}} \,\UU$) have to be chosen pairwise disjoint, which contradicts the assumption underlying \eqref{RIP_unitary} that each row of $\sqrt{\frac{\JD}{\Pil}} \,\UU$ is chosen with equal probability.
+According to their definition in \eqref{eq_Usdef}, the measurement matrices $\bPhi^{(\ss)}$ are constructed by selecting those $|\Pils| \!=\! \QQ$ rows of the scaled unitary matrix $\sqrt{\JD/\Pil} \, \UU$ that correspond to the pilot positions $\mu_q^{(\ss)}\rmv\!\in\rmv \Pils\!$.
+Therefore, motivated by the construction of measurement matrices described in Section \ref{sub-sec:GCS}, we choose these rows---or, in other words, the pilot positions $\mu_q^{(\ss)}\rmv$---uniformly at random from the subsampled grid $\mathcal{G}$.
+More precisely, we first choose a subset of $\mathcal{G}$ of size $\NT \QQ$ uniformly at random, and then we partition it into $\NT$ pairwise disjoint sets $\Pilsettra\!$, $\ss \rmv\in\rmv \{1,\dots,\NT\}$ of equal size $\QQ$.
+This construction differs from the construction of measurement matrices explained in Section \ref{sub-sec:GCS} in that here the pilot sets $\Pilsettra$ (i.e. the rows of the unitary matrix $\sqrt{\JD/\Pil} \,\UU$) have to be chosen pairwise disjoint, which contradicts the assumption underlying \eqref{RIP_unitary} that each row of $\sqrt{\JD/\Pil} \,\UU$ be chosen with equal probability.
 Unfortunately, an analysis of the G-RIC for this exact scenario does not seem to exist.
 Nevertheless, we can expect $\bPhitra$ to satisfy the group restricted isometry property with a small G-RIC with high probability (as explained in Section \ref{sub-sec:GCS}) if the pilot sets are chosen sufficiently large.
+We also note that CS channel estimation methods have been shown to be robust to the choice of the pilot pattern \cite{Lampe13}.

-The pilot positions are chosen and communicated to the receiver \emph{before} the start of data transmission, and stay fixed throughout.
+The pilot positions are chosen in a design phase before the start of data transmission and then remain fixed.
 Therefore, once pilot sets $\Pilsettra$ yielding matrices $\bPhitra$ with ``good'' MGCS reconstruction properties are found, they can be used for all future data transmissions.